diefenbach/django-lfs/docs/user/management/html/page.rst

 Root
 ====

-The ``Root`` page is the root of all page.
-With the help of it you can add portlets which are inherit to all pages.
+This is the root of all pages.
+You can add portlets to it which are inherited from all other pages.

 Tabs
 ====